top of page

 Lumbar Degenerative Disc Disease (DDD)

-A common MRI description of age-related disc changes.
-Often seen even in people without pain, and not automatically the cause of symptoms.
-Understanding context prevents unnecessary fear.
+This conditions sounds serious but in reality it is a commonly seen MRI description of 'age-related disc' changes.
+It is regularly seen in people without pain, and therefore is not automatically the cause of symptoms.
+Understanding context is vital to prevent unnecessary fear.

 → Read more about Degenerative Disc Disease (DDD)